By Sinéad Floody, 15th February 2019 (Updated 29th August 2019)

-The United Kingdom is set to leave the European Union (EU) on the 29th of March 2019.
+The United Kingdom was set to leave the European Union (EU) on March 29th 2019, that deadline has since been extended to October 31st 2019.
 All Irish companies that have ties to the UK and UK registered companies should be aware of the following implications that will affect their business.
 A major implication is that the UK will no longer be a part of the European Economic Area (EEA) and many company structures that were previously defined as EEA company structures will be defined as Non-EEA company structures post Brexit.

 EEA Resident Director Requirement

 Under Section 137 of the Companies Act 2014, Irish registered companies are required to have at least one director who is resident in the European Economic Area (EEA).
 Existing Irish companies that have fulfilled this incorporation requirement by appointing a UK resident director should consider replacing that director or adding an additional director who is an EEA-resident.
 Another option is the Section 137 Revenue Bond.

 When an Irish Company does not have at least one EEA-Resident Director, it must take out a Section 137 Revenue Bond which acts as a type of insurance policy against fines or penalties incurred for non-compliance.
 A Section 137 Bond covers the company for a period of two years at which point the company will either need to renew the bond or appoint a director who meets the requirement.